AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/run.rst.txt

     pMSTY.yaml  lib/
     $ htpolynet run pMSTY.yaml &> info.log &
     [1]
-    $ ls
-    pMSTY.yaml  htpolynet_runtime_diagnostics.log  info.log  lib/  proj-0/
     $

 HTPolyNet by default uses the local ``./lib/`` as the molecule library; not including a value for ``-lib`` forces HTPolyNet to use the system library in the ``Library`` subpackage, and if you are making new molecules, they won't be there.
 It is also instructive to write console messages to ``info.log``.
-Detailed diagnostic messages appear in ``htpolynet_runtime_diagnostics.log``.
+Detailed diagnostic messages appear in ``./htpolynet_runtime_diagnostics.log``.
 The build can take several minutes, so we are running it in the background.
 All the action is happening in ``proj-0`` (and of course being reported on in ``info.log``), so let's look in there.

 Console output
 ^^^^^^^^^^^^^^